mokunet

 3

-On merge, the ingestion pipeline adds the contribution and its records, links them to the appropriate SDG goals, and resolves each record to the backbone.
+Once accepted, the system adds the contribution and its records, links them to the right SDG goals, and places each record on the shared map.

-The only structured SDG measurement pathway.When a research record says it measures SDG 6 (Clean Water), that claim is grounded in a provenance chain — the contribution, the records it contains, the environment sites those records observed, and the moku districts those sites belong to — rather than an editorial label.
+The only fully traceable SDG measurement path.When a research record says it measures SDG 6 (Clean Water), that claim is backed by a traceable chain — the contribution, the records it contains, the sites those records observed, and the moku those sites belong to — not just an editorial label.

 Three contribution types

-The contribution type a researcher declares gates which metadata sections are required and how the record is interpreted.
+The contribution type a researcher chooses decides which details are required and how the record is read.

 Observation